Do you want to start a blog on medium? But you don’t know where to start.

-- Average title length for a top-performing article is found to be 42 characters
+- The average title length for a top-performing article is found to be 42 characters

-- The use of power words increases recommends and engagement of your stories
+- The use of power words increases recommendations and engagement of your stories

 - The post should be around 400 to 1800 words and well written.
 It should be able to deliver your message.

 - Use short sentences and paragraphs.
 This makes your article easy to read and scan.
 Avoid using literary vocabulary and technical jargon.